 “I’ve been in this industry for over five years, I started in the production department, and now, a few promotions later, I’m an important member of the Quality Department,” said Sam DiGregorio, lead inspector at HSM Machine Works.
 “My time in this industry has taught me that a lot of the myths like “they’re not high paying,” or “they’re filthy jobs” are untrue.
 They do pay well and offer great benefits.
 Now is the perfect time to take advantage of these opportunities.”

-Upon completion of the programs, students can interview with local manufacturing, machining, and production companies.
+Upon completing the programs, students can interview local manufacturing, machining, and production companies.

 How to Get Started